aosabook/500lines/dagoba/chapter.md

 ## Pipetypes

-Before we dig in to the internals of the interpreter we'll spend some time getting to know the pipetypes that make up the core functionality of our system.
-Once we understand how each pipetype works we'll have a better basis for understanding how they're invoked and sequenced together.
+Pipetypes make up the core functionality of our system.
+Once we understand how each one works, we'll have a better basis for understanding how they're invoked and sequenced together in the interpreter.

 We'll start by making a place to put our pipe types, and a way to add new ones.